 Food and Beverage

 The interest and focus on Culinary Arts as a career in Singapore is fast growing and has become an important manpower need for the tourism and hospitality market.
 The culinary profession has come a long way and has shed its image as a menial job staffed by school dropouts with few prospects in the 1980s.
 It is now perceived as a glamorous and rewarding career that attracts bright and young Singaporeans who are willing to work hard.
-With Singapore as a food paradise and with an increasing number of international food establishments being opened each year, the need for chefs in different culinary fields is expected to increase further.
+With Singapore fast establishing itself as the Food Mecca of Asia, an increasing number of international renowned chefs are setting up shop in Singapore.
+The need for chefs in different culinary fields is expected to increase further.

 PASTRY AND BAKING

 Linked very closely to the culinary chefs are a group of chef professionals in their own field of expertise.
-The Pastry chefs and Bakers are of high demand with more people developing a ‘sweet-tooth’ for cakes, chocolates and bakery products.
+The Pastry chefs and Bakers are in high demand with more people developing a ‘sweet-tooth’ for cakes, chocolates and bakery products.
 Patisserie and Bakery products in Singapore and the Asia Pacific are forecast to grow by 21% in constant retail value over the next 10 years.
 This increase is three times the expected growth of bakery products globally.
-Strong demand is being driven by increased urbanization, economic growth and changing consumer lifestyles including dieting habits of Singaporeans and Asians alike.
+Bread has never been so popular in Singapore, evidenced by the proliferation of bakeries around the island.
+Strong demand is being driven by increased urbanization, raising incomes and changing consumer lifestyles including dieting habits of Singaporeans and Asians alike.